yang-qian/designpolicyCHI23/accepted.md

 - Surveillance Technologies and Migrant Farmers in Ontario Greenhouses:Investigating Pathways for Equitable Policy and Technological Interventions, Olivia Doggett
 - From Policy to Pixels: Practitioner Lessons from Cookie Banner Implementation, 	Ame Elliott et al.
 - Bridging Policy Gaps between Technocratic and Democratic Approaches toAccountability Across the Lifecycle of Public Sector Algorithmic Systems, Motahhare Eslami et al.
-- How Design Can Impact Labor Shifting as a Result of Technological Advances | Jodi Forlizzi
+- How Design Can Impact Labor Shifting as a Result of Technological Advances, Jodi Forlizzi
 - Solutions Matrix, Liz Gerber et al.
 - How can we influence ‘future of work’ policies?
 Sandy J.J.
 Gould et al.
 - Metaphors as facilitators: Grounding the commons in participatory prototyping policies, Natalia Gulbransen-Diaz et al.